OpenVoiceOS/community-docs/docs/qs_intro.md

 ### Decompress the image

-The Buildroot image is compressed in `.xz` format and needs decompressed before it can be flashed.
+The Buildroot image is compressed in `.xz` format and the raspbian image is in `.zip` format and both need decompressed before it can be flashed.

 **Windows**